charlieroth/ballot/README.md

 # Ballot

-Ballot is an experiment in building a distributed, geographically fault-tolerant, RAM based, embedded database for holding elections.
+Ballot is an experiment in building a distributed, geographically fault-tolerant, RAM based, embedded election database.

 Ballot is built with Elixir and minimal dependencies.